[2023] How to Quickly Delete Downloads on Mac - 3 Ways

 How to Manually Delete Downloads on Mac

-It’s a good idea to delete the unwanted downloads from your Mac so that your Mac doesn't run out of storage space quickly.
+It’s a good idea to delete unwanted downloads from your Mac to prevent it from running out of storage space quickly.

 To delete all downloads, press Command + A to select all the files and move them to the Trash.